Some general comments about Argentina and driving there

 Before my memory fades about this trip I promised myself to describe some of the “issues” associated with road travel in Argentina.
 Some of these are applicable to many countries.

-Our rental vehicle was not new – it had 90,000 km on it when we rented it and it was manual 6 speed transmission.
+Our rental vehicle was not new – it had 90,000 km (about 56,000 miles) on it when we rented it and it was manual 6 speed transmission.
 Our Ford Ranger (they are manufactured just outside Buenos Aires and we drove past the plant) was a relatively austere version.
 For example, it did not have a back-up camera – something that has been standard in the US for at least 5 years or more.
 Fortunately, the small 2 liter diesel engine did get very good gas mileage, since the diesel was near 5 dollars a gallon.

 There are innumerable police checkpoints in Argentina.
 These are mostly the Highway Police.
-Curiously, we were never stopped at these – but they waived us through.
+Curiously, we were never stopped at these – they waived us through.
 We think the rental or registration information on our windshield must have clued them in that we were OK.
 But drivers were stopped and papers checked at many of these.
 Many other checkpoints were barely staffed.
 We suspect many checkpoints are remnants of the military government of decades past.

 Another aspect of the roads were the innumerable speed bumps present in small towns and along the highways.
 These had the justification of slowing traffic near schools and pedestrian areas – and they are very effective for this.
 But in one small town (Soberbio) I counted more than 15 speed bumps in crossing just a portion of the town.
 This gets old.